dralshehri/ummalqura-calendar/README.rst

 Data
 ----

-Data was generated using `Hijri Converter`_ Python package to provide an accurate comparative table for Hijri and Gregorian dates for the years 1343-1500 AH.
-Additionally, `Reduced Julian Days`_ were computed for corresponding Gregorian dates using a `published`_ method already implemented in `Hijri Converter`_ package.
+Data was generated using the `Hijri Converter`_ Python package to provide an accurate comparative table for Hijri and Gregorian dates for the years 1343-1500 AH.
+Additionally, `Reduced Julian Days`_ were computed assuming noon time for corresponding Gregorian dates using a `published`_ formula that is already implemented in the *Hijri Converter* package.

 .. _Hijri Converter: https://pypi.org/project/hijri-converter/
 .. _Reduced Julian Days: https://calendars.wikia.org/wiki/Julian_day_number